Abizern/abizern-dev-hugo/Readme.markdown

 I'm using Hugo-Coder but not as a submodule.
 The hugo site is set up as a module and the theme is a dependency.
 When cloning this repo you'll need to run `hugo mod get` to fetch the dependencies or `hugo mod get -u` to update everything.

+## Generation

+just run `hugo` and it will update the public folder.

 ## Deployment

 Just ftp the `public` directory to the server.